LEPOCO Peace Center

 53 E. Lehigh St., 1-LL, Bethlehem, PA (18018)

 Faramarz Farbod is a member of the political science faculty at Moravian University.
-He has many concurrent effots including — leading a weekly film discussion group online; editing “Keft Turn,” a publicationof the Alliance for Sustainable Communities; producing a program on peace issues for Berks Community Television; and editing “Dissident Voice,” an online news and analysis publication
+He has many concurrent efforts including — leading a weekly film discussion group online, editing “Left Turn,” a publication of the Alliance for Sustainable Communities, producing a program on peace issues for Berks Community Television, and editing “Dissident Voice,” an online news and analysis publication.

 Please bring some food to share.